buele/sudoku-csp/README.md

 ```

 # How to run
-The run.py script accept an argument for the sudoku grid definition
+The run.py script accepts an argument for the sudoku grid definition.
 Sudoku grid sample:

 ```